simuxakadiscgolfgod/Space-Weather/README.md

 No radio blackouts were observed over the past 24 hours.

-Radio Blackout Forecast for Sep 14-Sep 16 2025
+Radio Blackout Forecast for Sep 16-Sep 18 2025

-              Sep 14        Sep 15        Sep 16
+              Sep 16        Sep 17        Sep 18
-R1-R2           20%           20%           20%
+R1-R2           30%           30%           30%
-R3 or greater    1%            1%            1%
+R3 or greater    5%            5%            5%

-Rationale: Solar activity is expected to be low, with a slight chance for an isolated M-flare (R1-R2/Minor-Moderate), through 16 Sep.
+Rationale: There is a chance for isolated R1-R2 (Minor-Moderate) radio blackouts through 18 Sep.

 ```